Your support makes concerts like this possible.

 Ioana Cristina Goicea was born into a family of musicians in Bucharest in 1992 and plays a Giambattista Guadagnini violin (Parma, 1761).
 She is a professor of violin at the University of Music and Performing Arts in Vienna and has won many prizes and competitions.

 She is joined by Romanian pianist Adela Liculescu, who is not only a soloist and chamber musician but performs with major orchestras and won first prize at the unique Prix du Piano in Bern.
-She currently studies at the Thyll-Durr foundation of Switzerland and the Music Academy of Licthenstein.
+She currently studies at the Music Universities in Vienna and Graz, Austria.

 Major support provided by: